ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

     model - Model of the device

-    type - [“Fingerprint”, “Slab Fingerprint”, “Iris”, “Face’’], //More types will be added.
+    type - [“Fingerprint”, “Iris”, “Face’’], //More types will be added.

+    subType - subtype is based on the type.

+	Finger - “Slab”, “Single”, “Touchless”

+                Iris - “Single”, “Double”,

+               Face - Full face

-    dp - Device provider name, This would be a legal entity in the country,
+    deviceProvider - Device provider name, This would be a legal entity in the country,

-    dpId: Device provider Id issued by MOSIP
+    deviceProviderId: Device provider Id issued by MOSIP

     dateTime:  ISO format with timezone.
 Identity request time
 ```